 The Haridwar Ganga Aarti was not even on our radar when we stepped off the train from Delhi on our way to a yoga retreat in Rishikesh.

 In fact, if it hadn’t been for the knowledge and kindness of two German brothers, we would have gone straight through Haridwar, blissfully clueless of what Ganga Aarti was.
-What a shame that would have been because the Haridwar Ganga Aarti ceremony turned out to be one of my favourite memories from the whole trip.
+What a shame that would have been because the Haridwar Ganga Aarti ceremony turned out to be one of my favourite memories from our whole India trip.

 Ganga Aarti means prayer to the Ganges River and is an event practiced in various places along the great Mother Ganges in India.
 While Oli and I ended up watching the Varanasi Ganga Aarti 5 times in as many days, it was at the Haridwar Ganga Aarti that I first understood the power that the Ganges truly holds for Indian people.
 The devotion and fervour that we saw on the steps of the Har-ki-Pauri Ghat truly blew me away.